 - Agency staff should familiarize themselves with available options for mounting RSUs.
-Typically, RSUs are mounted on the signal control mast arm or other support structure at the controller and connected by local network wiring to the signal controller. - Agency staff should conduct a visual line-of-sight survey to understand if any vegetation or physical objects (e.g., bridges, poles, signs, etc.) may obstruct the communications from the RSU to the vehicles. - Complete the attached Physical Infrastructure Makeup Questionnaire.
-This questionnaire will be useful if an integrator is procured during Step 3.
+RSUs may be mounted on the signal control mast arm, luminaire mast arm, camera poles, or other support structure at the controller and connected by local network wiring to the signal controller. - Agency staff should conduct a visual line-of-sight survey to understand if any vegetation or physical objects (e.g., bridges, poles, signs, etc.) may obstruct the communications from the RSU to the vehicles. - Complete the attached Physical Infrastructure Makeup Questionnaire.
+This questionnaire will be useful if an integrator is procured during Step 2 and Step 3.

-• Assembling this information will support activities in Step 3.
+• Assembling this information will support activities in Step 2 and Step 3.